NRCan/geo-deep-learning/README.md

 > This example runs with a default configuration `./config/gdl_config_template.yaml`.
 For further examples on configuration options see the [configuration documentation](config/#Examples).

-> If you want to introduce a new task like object detection, you only need to add the code in the main folder and name it `object_detection_sampling.py` for example.
+> If you want to introduce a new task like object detection, you only need to add the code in the main folder and name it `object_detection_tiling.py` for example.
 > The principle is to name the code like `{task}_{mode}.py` and the `GDL.py` will deal with the rest.
-> To run it, you will need to add a new parameter in the command line `python GDL.py mode=sampling task=object_detection` or change the parameter inside the `./config/gdl_config_template.yaml`.
+> To run it, you will need to add a new parameter in the command line `python GDL.py mode=tiling task=object_detection` or change the parameter inside the `./config/gdl_config_template.yaml`.

 ## **Folder Structure**
 We suggest the following high level structure to organize the images and the code.